wobsoriano/deno-systray/README.md

 # deno-systray

-SysTray module for Deno using the [go systray library](https://github.com/getlantern/systray).
+A cross-platform systray library for Deno using the [go systray library](https://github.com/getlantern/systray).

 ## Usage